Peru Travel Guide for solo female travellers: my experience in 163 days backpacking the land of the Incas

 - High-end: Casa Andina Premium Trujillo – $83 USD/night for 2 pax

 From Trujillo, travel time to Huaraz is 8 hours and bus prices range from $10.00 – $20.00 USD.
 Take a break from the city and experience the natural wonders of Huaraz.
 Often overlooked by backpackers, Huaraz is the best place to unplug!
-Mountains, rivers and beautiful landscape surrounding the region of Ancash which is highly advisable to your toxic lifestyle in Mancora.
+Mountains, rivers, and beautiful landscape surrounding the region of Ancash which is highly advisable for your toxic lifestyle in Mancora.
 Trek and stay for days in the mountains in a tent with no social media attached.
+See the best places to stay in Huaraz below:

 - Budget: Andescamp Hostel – $5 USD/night per pax in a bed in a hostel dorm; breakfast included